LogtalkDotOrg/logtalk3/manuals/sources/devtools/ports_profiler.rst

-With either wrapping solution, pay special attention to any compilation warnings that may signal issues that could prevent the plain Prolog code of working as-is when wrapped by an object.
-Often any required changes are straight-forward (e.g. adding ``use_module/2`` directives for called module library predicates).
+With either wrapping solution, pay special attention to any compilation warnings that may signal issues that could prevent the plain Prolog code from working as-is when wrapped by an object.
+Often any required changes are straightforward (e.g., adding ``use_module/2`` directives for called module library predicates).

 Known issues